-‘Wetland-stream connectivity’ connectivity is one of the most exciting projects; quite recently, Nina, my mentee, has created a reference library of mitochondrial sequences from stream isopod species - we will then BLAST sequences from wetland isopod individuals against this library to determine the matches and estimate how ‘close’ wetland species are to stream species.
+‘Wetland-stream connectivity’ connectivity is yet another exciting project; my mentee, Nina, a high school student, was working on this project more than year.
+During her work she created a reference library of mitochondrial sequences from stream isopod species - she then ‘BLASTed’ sequences from wetland isopod individuals against this library to determine the matches and estimate how ‘close’ wetland species were to stream species.

 During my postdoctoral work at the University of Wisconsin-Madison I trained a high school student in tissue dissection and isolation, slide preparation, tissue and cell identification, morphological analysis.
 Claire did a research project on the spotted wing drosophila through the Biotechnology Youth Apprenticeship program.
 Claire learned how to use a new protocol I developed for dissecting fly tissues and determining fly mating status.
 She successfully applied this new technique to different fly specimens; she also created beautiful illustrations for an invited manuscript which we published later in Insects.
 Here are some of the figures Claire made for our paper: